kimjune01/kimjune01.github.io/_posts/2014-01-05-The-sadness-of-beauty-is-its-brevity.md

 ---
 layout: poetry
-title: The sadness of beauty is its brevity
+title: The Sadness of Beauty is its Brevity
 tags: poetry
 ---